trbabb/geomc/doc/style_guide.md

         SomeClass boop(int a);
     };

-Do apply common sense; tabular alignment should not be preferred when it creates excessively long lines or visual clutter.
+Do apply common sense; tabular alignment need not be preferred where it creates excessively long lines or visual clutter.

 Arithmetic
 ----------